quaris628/EinsteinEditor/README.md

  -----

 What this can do:
+ - Allow you to create small, weak, inefficient, and dumb bibites to fill your empty worlds
  - Crash, and/or break in a spectacular fashion (consider this a disclaimer)
+ - Save/Load brain to/from a bibite file (somewhat buggy)
- - Show/Hide input and output neurons in the brain editor area
+ - Show/Hide input and output neurons in the editing area
  - Create/Delete hidden neurons (of specified types)
  - View types and descriptions of neurons
  - Create/Delete synapses
- - Set and View synapse strengths
+ - Edit/View synapse strengths (somewhat buggy)
  - Drag neurons around the brain editor area
  - Support window resizing